Miami is now the coronavirus epicenter as cases surge, one expert says

 The President has already said he's pressuring governors to reopen schools and Florida's department of education said earlier this month it was requiring schools to reopen in August despite its surge of cases.
 On Monday, Florida Gov. Ron DeSantis said he thinks parents "should have the option" of whether or not to send their kids back to school.

-California's two largest schools districts announced Monday students will continue learning remotely when classes start next month.
+California's two largest school districts announced Monday students will continue learning remotely when classes start next month.

 In New York City, Mayor Bill de Blasio offered options for partial in-person instruction in the fall.
 But the state's governor said Monday in order for in-person class to be allowed, a region must be in Phase 4 of reopening, which New York City is not.